kekugesso/TdA25-Kapibary/README.md

 ## Running

-To run the app, simply build the docker image and run it.
+To run the app, simply build the docker image, which one takes 10 minutes to build, and run it.
 The app will be available at `http://localhost:8080`.

 ```bash
 docker build -t tic-tac-toe .